College of Liberal Arts & Social Sciences > Academics > Criminology > Undergraduate

-DePaul offers a Bachelor of Arts degree in Criminology with concentrations in Community Justice; Race, Class, Gender and Justice; and Criminal Justice Administration.
+Bachelor of Arts degree in Criminology with concentrations in:

 Specifically, students learn how law enforcement, courts, corrections and community organizations address crime in society.
 In addition, Criminology teaches students to examine structural challenges, behavior patterns, and criminal trends.
 Criminologists study the frequency, location and causes of crime.
 They collect data, analyze their findings and present policy recommendations.
 Students in Criminology pay particular attention to societal definitions of crime and public responses to perceived criminality.
 In short, Criminology prepares students with the analytical, research and organizational skills to improve the criminal legal system for both victims and offenders.

 Criminology students can also seek employment opportunities as consultants, liaisons, or employees for government agencies, policy advisory boards, think tanks or private security companies.